toddcf/pielcanela2/README.md

 2. Each section-footer: Correctly position the SCHEDULE NOW button (and the social links).
 3. Confirm font.
 4. Add and position all up and down chevrons.
 5. Fit "Piel Canela Massage Therapy" on one line on most screen sizes.
+(Make responsive.)
 6. Make POLICIES a modal.
 7. Make H1s for each section responsive -- the text should get smaller as the screen width shrinks instead of being cut off.